Garoth

 Garoth is a town in Madhya Pradesh state in central India.
-It is one of the tehsil of Mandsaur District.It shares boundary with Jhalawar district of Rajasthan.The local Language or dialect spoken here is a mixture of Mewari, Harauti and Malwi Languages.Latitude and longitude coordinates are: 24.328077, 75.649902.
+It is one of the tehsil of Mandsaur District.
+It shares boundary with Jhalawar district of Rajasthan.
+The local language or dialect spoken here is a mixture of the Mewari, Harauti, and Malwi Languages.

 Garoth is a small town situated near Gandhi Sagar Lake, in northern Madhya Pradesh, India.

+The town is very famous for its Garba dance.
+The Garba performed here attracts the audience a lot, the reason behind this is the competition between all the Garba teams here and the winning team is given a lot of prizes.
+The popularity of Garba here can be gauged from the fact that Garba starts here at 8 pm and continues till 3-4 am and even on the day of Navami, it goes on till 6 a.m.

-The town is famous with its beautiful setting, great views, and very friendly opened people.
+This town is also famous with its beautiful setting, great views, beautiful Hinduism culture and very friendly opened people.
 The town is an agricultural spot, as well as a small educational center, where a high school and a college can be found.